 Most people with COVID-19 will have mild illness and can recover at home without medical care.
 If you test positive for COVID-19, stay home and let close contacts know they may have been exposed.
-A close contact is someone you were within 6 feet of for at least 15 minutes during the infectious period.
+A close contact is someone you were within 6 feet for at least 15 minutes within a 24 hour period during the infectious period.

 Positive COVID-19 Test with Symptoms

 If you have a positive COVID-19 test result and have symptoms (e.g., fever, cough, shortness of breath or difficulty breathing), unless otherwise ordered, isolate at home and avoid contact with others until it has been: